infonishadi/PowerBi_CoffeeShopSalesAnalysis/README.md

 # PowerBi_CoffeeShopSalesAnalysis
 Coffee Shop Sales Analysis Dashboard designed to answer six key business questions.
 It monitors revenue by location, product category, and transaction hours to support decision-making.

-This project was part of a structured learning path focused on developing foundational data analysis skills using simplified datasets.

 **1. Which store location has the highest revenue?
 What might explain this?**
 Hell’s Kitchen has the highest revenue among all three store locations, generating approx. $237K, as shown in the clustered bar chart comparing total revenue by store location.